danilnagy/discover_legacy/README.md

 This template file contains a number of nodes that allow it to work with *Discover*.
 The easiest way to make your Grasshopper file work with *Discover* is to start with this template file.
 Alternatively, you can also copy and paste these nodes into an existing file.

 The first set of nodes [1 in image above] listens for input commands from *Discover*.
-When an optimization is running, a list of inputs for each design will be loaded into the 'File' node, and the 'BANG!' node splits them into separate pieces of data that you can plug in as inputs into your model.
+When a job is running, a list of inputs for each design will be loaded into the 'File' node, and the 'BANG!' node splits them into separate pieces of data that you can plug in as inputs into your model.
 There is also an additional Python node for unpacking 'series' or 'sequence' type inputs into your model (more on these input types later).

-The second set of nodes [2] will load in inputs from a specific design in a previous optimization job.
+The second set of nodes [2] will load in inputs from a specific design in a previous job.
 You must supply both a job name and a design ID for the node to work.

 The third set of nodes [3] gathers the outputs from your model and sends them to discover.
 You should connect every output into a separate input of the 'Merge' node.

-The four set of nodes [4] controls the automated exporting of screenshots for each design during an optimization.
+The four set of nodes [4] controls the automated exporting of screenshots for each design during a job.
 You don't have to connect anything to these nodes, but have to have them somewhere on your canvas for the screenshot feature to work.

 Let's add some nodes to this file to define a simple parametric box model with three input parameters to define the box's length, width, and height, and two outputs that measure the box's surface area and volume.
 For now we can use sliders to specify the inputs so that we can test the model.
 We will also connect the two output values to the `Merge` node so that they can be passed to Discover.
 Make sure you you right click on each input of the `Merge` node and select 'Flatten' to ensure that the model outputs do not get placed on different data branches and that the order of the outputs is maintained (you should see an arrow pointing down next to each of the inputs into the `Merge` node).